fwoerister/hackasm/README.md

 Computing Systems_.
 This architecture is intended to provide a clear and concise understanding of how computers function, making it an excellent learning tool.

-## Features

-- Converts HACK assembly (.asm) files to HACK machine code (.hack) files.
-- Designed to work with assembly code for the HACK computer, as per _The Elements of Computing Systems_ curriculum.
-- Easy to use with a simple command-line interface.

-## Requirements

-- A valid HACK assembly file with an `.asm` extension.

 ## Installation

 You can install `hackasm` by using the python package manager pip.